 What is on Netflix?

-Popular TV series, such as The Walking Dead and Breaking Bad, are available and, unlike scheduled TV, you can watch back-to-back episodes of a TV series, like viewing a DVD boxset.
+Popular TV series are available and, unlike scheduled TV, you can watch back-to-back episodes of a TV series, like viewing a DVD boxset.

 Why should I get Netflix?